Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Method

-We first crop the whole point cloud into a cube where the coordinates of each point are ranging in [[$x_{min}$, $x_{max}$],[$y_{min}$, $y_{max}$],[$z_{min}$, $z_{max}$]].
-Then, we divide the region into grid along $x$ and $y$ axes with size of $x_{s}$, $y_{s}$ respectively and ignore the division along vertical direction like \cite{lang2019pointpillars}.
-Each cell has the size of $S$.
+We first crop the whole point cloud into a cube where the coordinates of each point are ranging in [[$X_{min}$, $X_{max}$],[$Y_{min}$, $Y_{max}$],[$Z_{min}$, $Z_{max}$]].
+This helps to exclude some background points and reduce the computation burden.
+Then, we divide the remaining points into grids along $x$ and $y$ axes with size of $X_{s}$, $Y_{s}$ respectively, and ignore the division along vertical direction like \cite{lang2019pointpillars}.
+Each cell has the size of $S$,

 And the set of all cells can be denoted as: